Expert Aggregation for Financial Forecasting: Metric Definitions

-The Huber loss is less sensitive to outliers in data than the MSE loss. $\xi$ determines the threshold from which it is less important to make an error.
-To evaluate the accuracy of asset return estimation, the same R2 as \cite{GuKellyXiu2018} is used:
+The Huber loss is less sensitive to outliers in the data distribution than MSE. $\xi$ determines the threshold from which it is less important to make an error.
+MSE and HL are used to train the forecasting models, aggregation optimises MSE.
+The R2 is used to evaluate the accuracy of asset return estimation: